cosmopax/chess_app_jules/README.md

 ## Future Plans and Limitations

-The project focuses on a local GUI that uses the Stockfish engine for analysis.
-Basic modules for online play, chat and tournament management are included but remain minimal examples.
-Full mobile support and advanced network features would require substantial additional work.
+The current project focuses on a local GUI that uses the Stockfish engine for analysis.
+Large scale features such as online play, tournament management, mobile support and built in chat are **not implemented**.
+They require major development work beyond the scope of this repository.

 Possible areas for future exploration include: